wongzc/NUS_IT5001_PE_answer/README.md

 Sharing my solution....
 May not be all correct
-any PR for imrpovement is welcome
+any PR for improvement is welcome